AustralianBioCommons/how-to-guides/genome_assembly/assembly_qc.md

 Meryl produces a meryldb (download only, no visualisation available), which is required for Merqury.
 It is visible in the workflow to allow for easy access, and to allow input for tools other than Merqury

+### Additional tables

+Two additional tables are created and displayed as output files, as well as in the workflow report.

+These are:

+- a table for assembly statistics, which includes a calculation of genome coverage and selected lines from the Fasta Statistics output
+- a table to show the version of BUSCO and its dependencies

 ## PacBio HiFi Single Genome Assessment with merqury